3dcitydb/importer-exporter/README.md

 Documentation
 -------------
-A comprehensive documentation on the 3D City Database and the Importer/Exporter tool is installed with the software and is available online at http://www.3dcitydb.net/3dcitydb/documentation/.
+A complete and comprehensive documentation on the 3D City Database and the Importer/Exporter tool is installed with the software and is available [online](http://www.3dcitydb.org/3dcitydb/documentation/).

 Contributing
 ------------